-Lighthouse VM 5.2.0 is available in several formats:
+Lighthouse VM is available in several formats:

-- An Open Volume Format file lighthouse-5.2.0-ovf.zip inside a PKZip archive.
-This is for use with virtual machine managers such as KVM and Virtual Box. - A VMware configuration file lighthouse-5.2.0-vmx.zip -inside a PKZip archive.
-This is for use with virtual machine managers from VMware. - A raw (.hdd) file, lighthouse-5.2.0-raw.hdd.xz.
-This file has been compressed with xz and is for use with hosting services such as ElasticHosts. - An Open Virtual Appliance file lighthouse-5.2.0.ova.
-This is for use with virtual machine managers such as VM and Virtual Box as well as for use with virtual machine managers from Vmware. - A Hyper-V configuration file with Powershell script lighthouse-5.2.0-hyperv.zip -inside a PKZip archive.
-This is for use in Microsoft Hyper-V deployment. - An upgrade file, lighthouse-5.2.0.lh_upg.
+- An Open Volume Format file lighthouse-5.2.1-ovf.zip inside a PKZip archive.
+This is for use with virtual machine managers such as KVM and Virtual Box. - A VMware configuration file lighthouse-5.2.1-vmx.zip -inside a PKZip archive.
+This is for use with virtual machine managers from VMware. - A raw (.hdd) file, lighthouse-5.2.1-raw.hdd.xz.
+This file has been compressed with xz and is for use with hosting services such as ElasticHosts. - An Open Virtual Appliance file lighthouse-5.2.1.ova.
+This is for use with virtual machine managers such as VM and Virtual Box as well as for use with virtual machine managers from VMware. - A Hyper-V configuration file with Powershell script lighthouse-5.2.1-hyperv.zip -inside a PKZip archive.
+This is for use in Microsoft Hyper-V deployment. - A Google Compute Engine (GCE) image lighthouse-5.2.1-gce.tar.gz inside a GNU archive.
+This is for use in Google Compute Engine environment. - An upgrade file for GCE image, lighthouse-5.2.1-gce.lh_upg. - An upgrade file, lighthouse-5.2.1.lh_upg.

-3.2 VMWare vSphere 6.0 via the VMWare vSphere 6.0 client on Windows
+3.2 VMware vSphere 6.0 via the VMware vSphere 6.0 client on Windows

-This procedure assumes VMWare vSphere 6.0 is installed and running on available hardware.
-You must have access to a Windows computer on which the VMWare vSphere 6.0 client is installed and that this installed client application can connect to and manage the VMWare Sphere 6.0 instance.
-Finally, you need a copy of the Lighthouse 5.2.0 binary in Open Volume Format, the .ovf file, either copied to the Windows computer running the VMWare vSphere 6.0 client or available via a URL.
+This procedure assumes VMware vSphere 6.0 is installed and running on available hardware.
+User must have access to a Windows computer on which the VMware vSphere 6.0 client is installed and that this installed client application can connect to and manage the VMware Sphere 6.0 instance.
+Finally, a copy of the Lighthouse binary in Open Volume Format is required, the .ovf file, either copied to the Windows computer running the VMware vSphere 6.0 client or available via a URL.